MichaelTan9999/MichaelTan9999/README.md

 ### Hi there 👋

 I am a Chengduer, student in *Data Science* and lover of swimming.
-Currently I am studying at the [CUHKSZ](https://www.cuhk.edu.cn/en).
+Currently I am working and living in Shanghai.

 Find me at my [blog](https://www.michaeltan.org)(in Chinese)!